dezordi/Virseqimprover/README.md

 The final output file -- ```pilon_out.fasta``` is the final improved contig of the original contig.

+## Optional configurations

+Users are able to use their own hyperparameters when running Virseqimprover.
+Please directly change the program ```virseqimprover.py``` from line 11 ~ 14, including the minimal suspicious length, minimal identity threshold to determine circular regions, and so on.

 # Annotation example

 1. After applying Virseqimprover to the viral contig, use an online tool eggNOG-Mapper (http://eggnog-mapper.embl.de/) to annotate viral genes.
 On the website, choose "Metagenomic" as the data kind, Prodigal as the gene prediction method, then upload the improved contig file, and choose "Viruses - 10239" as the taxonomic scope.